ashishkdixit/free-genai-bootcamp-2025/genai-architecting/Readme.md

 The budget might not be enough to buy a good hardware that can support LLMs with large parameters > 40 B.

 ## Data Stategy
 To avoid using copyrighted materials, purchase of training materials would be required.
-These materials will be stored in our database and will be available for students to query.
+Posisble consideration could be IBM granite as it is open source and traceble. https://huggingface.co/ibm-granite These materials will be stored in our database and will be available for students to query.